 Relapsing fever is an infection caused by several species of bacteria in the Borrelia family.

-There are two major forms of relapsing fever:
+There are 2 major forms of relapsing fever:

-- Tick-borne relapsing fever (TBRF) is transmitted by the Ornithodoros tick and occurs in Africa, Spain, Saudi Arabia, Asia, and certain areas in the western United States and Canada.
+- Tick-borne relapsing fever (TBRF) is transmitted by the Ornithodoros tick.
+It occurs in Africa, Spain, Saudi Arabia, Asia, and certain areas in the western United States and Canada.
 The bacteria species associated with TBRF are Borrelia duttoni, Borrelia hermsii, and Borrelia parkerii.

-Sudden fever occurs within 2 weeks of infection.
-In LBRF, the fever usually lasts 3-6 days and is usually followed by a single, milder episode.
-In TRBF, multiple episodes of fever occur and each may last up to 3 days.
-Individuals may be free of fever for up to 2 weeks before it returns.
+- In TRBF, multiple episodes of fever occur, and each may last up to 3 days.
+People may not have a fever for up to 2 weeks, and then it returns.

 LBRF is mainly a disease of the developing world.
 It is currently seen in Ethiopia and Sudan.
-Famine, war, and the movement and groups of refugees often result in epidemics of LBRF.
+Famine, war, and the movement of refugee groups often results in LBRF epidemics.